Hulín: Geography

 Hulín is located about 5 km east of Kroměříž and 16 km northwest of Zlín.
-It lies in a flat landscape of the Upper Morava Valley.
+It lies in a flat landscape in the Upper Morava Valley.
 The Rusava and Mojena streams flow through the town.
 The Rusava flows into the Morava River, which forms part of the southern municipal border.
 There is a system of several fishponds south of the town.

 History

 The first written mention of Hulín is from 1224, when the visit of King Ottokar I was documented.
 In 1261, the village was donated to the church by King Ottokar II of Bohemia as acknowledgement to bishop Bruno von Schauenburg for his services.
 Shortly after, Hulín was promoted to a town.
 At the end of the 13th century, a local small fortress was rebuilt to a bigger castle and the town centre was fortified with walls and a moat.

 The local population subsisted mainly on agriculture.
 The breeding of cattle was significant.
-In the 1840s, the railway was built and the town slowly began to industrialize.
+In the 1840s, the railway was built and the town slowly began to industrialise.